ExaWorks/job-api-spec/specification.md

 Returns this job's ID.
 The ID is assigned automatically by the implementation when the Job object is constructed.
 The ID is guaranteed to be unique on the client machine.
-The ID does not have to match the ID of the underlying LRM job, but is used to identify `Job` instances as seen by a client application.
-The ID can be used to later re-attach to the job with `Job j = executor.attach(native_job_id)`.
+The ID does not have to match the ID of the underlying LRM job, but is used to identify `Job` object instances as seen by a client application.

 <a name="job-getnativeid"></a>